blackmask-exe/project-manager-react/README.md

 - **HTML**: Structuring the content of the website.
 - **CSS**: Styling the website to ensure a visually appealing design.
 - **JavaScript**: Adding interactivity and dynamic functionality.
-- **Backend Technology (If applicable)**: Node.js, Express, or other backend frameworks/databases if the project includes server-side logic and data persistence.
-Specify the technologies used here.
-- **State Management (If applicable)**: Redux, Context API, or other state management solutions.
-Specify which one is used.
-- **Other Libraries/Frameworks**: List any other relevant libraries or frameworks used (e.g., UI component libraries, charting libraries).

 ## Getting Started